 Learning another language is great.
 It opens your mind to other cultures and allows you to understand the world around you.
 After a while you will learn how to communicate with others using only your body language, which is also a fun and amusing way of talking with people.

 Useful tips: Learn a few phrases in the language of your new home.
 Start from ‘Good morning’, ‘Thank you’ and ‘Excuse me’.
-Make use of free language classes with Coursera, or watch videos on YouTube.
+Make use of sites like Italki, where you can chat to native speakers, or have lessons with professional teachers.
 Buy a phrase book, or an application on your mobile phone that you can use as a dictionary.
 Once you move, make some friends among locals and ask them to teach you their language.
 Always listen what people say around you and catch all the common phrases.

 Nowadays we’re scared of travelling and living in new places more than ever before.
 Lots of bad things have happened in the world recently and it’s no surprise that people are reluctant to move abroad.
 But here’s news for you: the world is not such a scary place!